 The Lord of the Rings by J. R. R. Tolkien has been a beloved story to several generations since its publication in the mid-1950s.
 The story has a timeless quality to it, and engages with a complex struggle between good and evil, death and immortality, power and freedom.
 The Lord of the Rings blends otherworldly romance with the high rhetoric of epic mythology, at times interwoven with the internal depths of the nineteenth century novel and the political climate of the twentieth century.
 As Tolkien’s close friend and colleague C. S. Lewis once said: “Nothing quite like it has been done before.
 This book is like lightning from a clear sky . . . here are beauties which pierce like swords and burn like cold iron.”

 The Lord of the Rings is a text treated by many as a sacred text, one to be returned to year after year, or read aloud with loved ones.
-The Lord of the Rings, for many, has become a myth for our time.
-This course offers a journey through Tolkien’s magnum opus in a community of learning, guided by a scholar who has spent more than two decades engaging Tolkien’s writings and artwork.
+The Lord of the Rings has become a myth for our time.
+This course, now in its second year running, offers a journey through Tolkien’s magnum opus in a community of learning, guided by a scholar who has spent more than two decades engaging Tolkien’s writings and artwork.
 This course is designed both for newcomers to Tolkien’s narrative, and for veteran travelers through Middle-earth’s many realms.
 Together we will explore the grand themes and hidden nuances of Tolkien’s epic story, connecting The Lord of the Rings to the larger mythology of Middle-earth, and situating Tolkien’s process of writing within his own powerful experiences of the imaginal realm.